South Sudan says recaptures oil-producing state from rebels

 "These are clear violations of the agreement that regulates the United Nations' presence in South Sudan and is preventing UNMISS from implementing its mandate," mission chief Hilde Johnson said in a statement.

-President Kiir's SPLA government forces have also been fighting to regain control of Bor, capital of the restive Jonglei state.
+President Kiir's SPLA government forces have also been fighting to regain control of Bor, capital of the restive Jonglei state as peace talks make slow progress.

 AIR STRIKES